rudransh2004/Speech-emotion-recognition-and-api-/README.md

 # Speech Emotion Recognition using Deep learning and API

 This repository lets you develop your own speech emotion recogntion Neural network using Tensorflow and Keras and deploy it as an API on heroku using Flask.
+Validation Accuracy of my model is 99%

 # Libraries
     1) Tensorflow